CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/metadata/imetadataimport-getrva-method.md

 ms.assetid: ea422217-988b-4acd-b2db-c55357938275
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: d305aa59c1b9e9e1225b30f12e36fc689d584db1
+ms.openlocfilehash: a3a5cadc1b5a9df7967aae271ff10296843121dd
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67778888"
+ms.locfileid: "74436958"
 ---
 # <a name="imetadataimportgetrva-method"></a>IMetaDataImport::GetRVA, méthode
-Obtient l’adresse virtuelle relative (RVA) et les indicateurs d’implémentation de la méthode ou le champ représenté par le jeton spécifié.
+Gets the relative virtual address (RVA) and the implementation flags of the method or field represented by the specified token.

 ## <a name="syntax"></a>Syntaxe